Kyrgyzstan annuls parliamentary election results after protests | DW | 06.10.2020

 Read more: Kyrgyzstan's former president arrested at the second attempt

-The Organization for Security and Cooperation in Europe (OSCE), which had independently monitored the voting, said there were reported irregularities, including "credible allegations of vote-buying."
+The Organization for Security and Cooperation in Europe, which had independently monitored the voting, said there were reported irregularities, including "credible allegations of vote-buying."

 Kyrgyzstan has a history of popular uprisings and political turmoil, with two presidents ousted in revolutions in 2005 and 2010.
 After a decade of relative stability, people have raised concerns over rampant corruption and domination by certain powerful clans.